 Vehicle

-The present disclosure provides for at least one vehicle capable of, typically under ice-covered water.
+The present disclosure provides for at least one vehicle capable of submersion or traveling under water, typically under ice-covered water.
+It is within the scope of this disclosure for an embodiment to have more than one vehicle; however vehicle will be referred in the singular form for simplicity.
 The vehicle is configured to be delivered to a response area to survey and map the area autonomously.
 Typically, a buoy is deployed within or near the response area, enabling communications between vehicle and a remote command center.
-Furthermore, the vehicle preferably is capable of ice-relative acoustic navigation (while remaining underneath an ice-covered ocean surface), in addition to communications and navigation with the buoy.
+Furthermore, the vehicle preferably is capable of ice-relative acoustic navigation (while remaining underneath an ice-covered surface), in addition to communications and navigation with the buoy.
 The vehicle may either be delivered to the response area by a transportation mechanism or may travel independently to the response area.

-In the vast majority of embodiments, the vehicle performs a survey behavior underwater.
+In some embodiments, the vehicle performs a survey behavior underwater.
 In some embodiments, the vehicle remains underwater for the majority of the survey.
 In some embodiments, the vehicle remains underwater for the entirety of the survey.
 In some embodiments, the vehicle remains under ice-covered water for the majority of the survey.
 In some embodiments, the vehicle remains under ice-covered water for the entirety of the survey.

-While it is within the scope of the present disclosure for the vehicle to be any suitable solution in the art, the preferred vehicle is long range, self-propelled, easily transported, deployed, and recovered.
+While it is within the scope of the present disclosure for the vehicle to be any suitable solution known in the art, the preferred vehicle is long range, self-propelled, and easily transported, deployed, and recovered.
 In the currently preferred embodiment, the vehicle is a Tethys Long Range AUV (LRAUV).
+The LRAUV is described in Hobson BW, et al., “Tethys-class long range AUVs - extending the endurance of propeller-driven cruising AUVs from days to weeks” 2012 IEEE/OES Autonomous Underwater Vehicles (AUV), 2012, pp. 1-8 which is incorporated by reference in its entirety herein.
 The LRAUV is a long range, 300-meter depth rated, 2.7-meter-long, 0.3 m diameter, 110 kg dry weight AUV.
 The LRAUV is propeller driven vehicle with a speed of 0.5 to about 1.2 m/s.
 A buoyancy engine enables neutral buoyancy and drift mode.
 The LRAUV is designed to be low-drag and low-power (as in requiring little power), with a 15-day mission duration using 6 kWh rechargeable batteries.
 Optional expendable batteries having 11 kWh may also be added.
 A shifting mass is often included, using the batteries’ mass to move back and forth in the vehicle’s interior, aiding the buoyancy engine in low-power movement.